TRANSFERRING BETA TAPES TO DVD

 iThe digital information (or digital stream) arrives at the computer (item #5) where it is stored directly on to a high capacity hard drive (item #6).
 Once stored it can be retrieved for editing at a later date if needed.

-iBecause the playback of Beta tapes has to be done in real time, it takes one hour to streaming (converting) time to copy one hour of video, the hard drive (item #6) has to large enough to accommodate and store a lot of data.
-During this transferring process the computer programs software (for DVD conversion) analyzes, proofreads, converts and save the compiled information to the MPEG standard for playback (all regions).
+iBecause the playback of Beta tapes has to be done in real time (It takes one hour to stream or convert one hour of video.)
+If a hard drive is used (item #6) to store converted video it needs to be large enough to accommodate large amounts of data.
+During this transferring process the computers software analyzes, proofreads, converts and saves the compiled information to the standard used for playback (usual MPEG for all regions).
 Once stored it can be manipulated and altered by the programming to add, move around and subtract subject matter.
 Chapters can be generated every few minutes or a navigational menu of your video presentation can be inserted.
 Once compiled into its final form it is ready to send to the DVD burner (item #7).

 iThe high quality DVD burner (item #7) makes a digital imprint onto a recordable blank DVD.
 A micro-fine laser burns millions of tiny dots into the surface of a light sensitive dye sandwiched between two protective layers.
 These microscopic dots are ons and offs that will tell the DVD player to produce a particular output depending on the information being read.
 After the burning process the computer software compares the actual DVD to the original data and confirms that the two match exactly and the process (called finalizing) is completed.
 The DVD is then removed from the burner and is ready to be printed with artwork.